-- A. Modeled hurricane loss costs and hurricane probable maximum loss levels shall reflect all insured wind related damages from storms that reach hurricanes strength and that produce minimum damaging windspeeds or greater on land in Florida. - B. The modeling organization shall have a documented procedure for distinguishing wind-related hurricane losses from other peril losses.
+- A. Modeled hurricane loss costs and hurricane probable maximum loss levels shall reflect all insured wind related damages from hurricanes that produce minimum damaging windspeeds or greater on land in Florida. - B. The modeling organization shall have a documented procedure for distinguishing wind-related hurricane losses from other peril losses.